 GStella is a beautiful species with strong, sharp spines.
 Specimens are very tough and largely trouble-free, apart from that one time they joined the dormancy-like behaviour of GBalds by shrinking and turning yellowish for a few months.
 One disadvantage is slow growth.
-The other disadvantage is that GStellas are not interested in producing flowers in a hot tropical climate.
+The other disadvantage is that GStellas are very reluctant to produce flowers in a hot tropical climate.
+The parent GStella from which these offsets were taken has not flowered in 19 years - it was bought as a small specimen in a 2 inch pot in 2002.
+However, one of the two offsets that was transplanted produced one flower in March 2021.
+So it isn't impossible to get GStellas to flower in the tropics.
+You can read all about the progress of these two offsets leading to the flower in the next chapter.